markel1974/Symphony/src/hardware/mos6526_cia_rev1/README.md

 * **Time-of-Day (TOD) Clock**: A 24-hour clock that maintains time in Binary-Coded Decimal (BCD) format.
 It features a programmable alarm, hardware-accurate register latching upon read, and a cycle-accurate internal clocking mechanism.

-* **Serial Data Register (SDR)**: A complete 8-bit shift register for serial I/O. The implementation is accurately clocked by Timer A underflows, correctly handling the bit-by-bit shifting mechanism for both data transmission and reception.
+* **Serial Data Register (SDR)**: A complete 8-bit shift register for serial I/O. The implementation handles bit-by-bit transfer for both input and output, with the clocking mechanism accurately driven by Timer A underflows.
+An interrupt is generated upon the completion of an 8-bit transfer.

 * **Parallel I/O Ports**: Two 8-bit bidirectional I/O ports (Port A and Port B) with their corresponding Data Direction Registers (DDRs), managed via a decoupled interface for easy integration with keyboard, joystick, and other peripheral logic.